Who we are

 International President

 Burhan Sonmez is an award winning Kurdish novelist and lawyer from Turkey.
-He was elected President of PEN International on the 24th of September 2021, during PEN International’s Centenary Congress.
+He was re-elected President of PEN International on the 27th of September 2024, during PEN International’s Annual Congress.

 International Secretary